Selecting and Hiring a Great Contractor

 Selecting and Hiring a contractor can be one of the most intimidating experiences for a home/business owner.
 Most people don’t know a reliable contractor, have some reluctance about major remodeling, and hear horror stories from friends or relatives.
 (Call me @ 914 674 2950, let’s discuss your situation. ) But it doesn’t have to be that way, by following a few, simple steps:

-Have A Plan– The first step to a smart remodel is to have a strategy.
+Have A Plan– The first step to Selecting and Hiring a Great Contractor is to have a strategy.
 The frustration that many owners experience with contractors, is not having a definitive game plan.
 This complicates the process and can lead to cost overruns and unsatisfactory work.
 If an owner can properly convey their expectations, it takes a lot of pressure off both parties.
 Use drawings, preferably by a qualified designer, engineer or architect, like Steven Secon Architect.

 Get Recommendations– There is a good chance a friend, relative, or colleague has had some work done in the past few years.
 Were they satisfied?
 Do you like their improvements?
 Ask if you can see their work.
 Do not check with the employees of a big box retailer or lumberyard who may have a “horse in the race”….Or just call us.